-The Early Years Foundation Stage is taught in accordance with the present policy for Equal Opportunities.
+The Early Years Foundation Stage is taught in accordance with the policy for Equal Opportunities.
 Children are encouraged to develop a positive attitude towards people of different ethnic groups, cultures, beliefs, gender and ability.
 We support the belief that everyone is unique in their own right and act upon it.

-Ramps, a lift and a disabled toilet are available within the school to cater for children with physical disabilities.
+Disabled toilets are available within the school to cater for children with physical disabilities.